Carillon Historical Park: Deeds Carillon

 The park is named for the 151 ft Deeds Carillon.
 Colonel Edward Deeds, in whose name the bell tower was built, was a Dayton industrialist and innovator.
 The art moderne-style tower was built in 1942 and designed by New York architects Reinhard & Hofmeister.
 It was funded by Edward Deeds' wife Edith Walton Deeds and was designed to commemorate the Deeds family.
-When the tower was built, each of 23 bells was inscribed with the name of a family member, with the “silent” bells bearing the names of deceased family members and ringing bells cast with the names of family members then living.
+When the tower was built, each of 23 bells was inscribed with the name of a family member, with the "silent" bells bearing the names of deceased family members and ringing bells cast with the names of family members then living.
 Today, with 57 bells, the carillon is Ohio's largest.
 The National Park Service listed the Deeds Carillon on the National Register of Historic Places in 2005.

 Carillon Park refurbished the carillon in 1988, converting it from an electric keyboard controlled instrument to a traditional, baton-keyboard mechanical carillon.
-The Park's carillonneur, Larry Weinstein, performs live carillon concerts every Sunday at 3:00 pm from May to October.
+The Park's carillonneur, Allan Bowman, performs live carillon concerts every Sunday at 3:00 pm from May to October.